 - Traffic stops and safety measures, roadway and highway

-- Responding to emergencies, emergency situations
+- Responding to emergencies, dealing with emergencies

 - Investigative skills